One Hundred Years of Grande Prairie Hockey (1914 – 2014)

 Clearly, the two 1914 games stirred a great deal of interest in hockey throughout the region.
 It was evidence that the settlers were indeed “settling” and were ready for something more than dawn to dusk and seven days per week of labour to prove up homesteads or otherwise get established.
 Furthermore it was apparent that community spirit had developed within scattered populations surrounding post offices and small country schools such as Kleskun Lake, Glen Leslie, Sexsmith, Clairmont, Lake Saskatoon, Beaverlodge, Hythe and Grande Prairie.
 Although centres were small and dispersed there was talk of more teams and even a league.
 A league of sorts was not unrealistic since only seven bodies were needed to constitute a team.
 If seven players could not be recruited in a single postal catchment area more than one community could have combined to form a team.

 The “S” on the sweaters stands for Sexsmith; a neigbouring community that competed against Grande Prairie in one of the early post war leagues.
-Frank Edmundson, (father of Hockey Legend Duke Edmundson who wears a Stanley Cup ring from his NHL career in Toronto) is the player in the back row without a hat.
+Frank Edmundson, (father of Hockey Legend Duke Edmundson) is the player in the back row without a hat.
 Frank played on the first ever Grande Prairie Red Devil team.
 Notice the short canvas hockey pants and lack of shoulder and elbow pads.

 Before the hockey spigot was shut down one “last hurrah” was reported in the March 23rd, 1915 issue of the Herald Tribune.
 The event drew front-page coverage by Tribune Editor Pratt and might well deserve recognition in the Guinness Book of World Records.
 It was March, 1915, a month that has often seen the mercury drop below forty.
 Nine hockey players from Peace River Crossing with hockey gear, piled into a horse drawn sled and when they returned home from their epic journey they had covered 320 miles that Pratt alleged “… will go down in the annals of history as a record in the Canadian Northwest, if not the American continent.”
 They had defeated all hockey competition north of the Peace and were eager to test their skills against their South Peace neighbours.
 They were described as former college students, most of them having come from Edmonton.
 It was agreed that three games would be played in Lake Saskatoon against a team consisting of Grande Prairie and Saskatoon Lake players – the South Peace All-Stars.